Kabbalah

 Asher in Joseph's Time

-We often think of the biblical tribes as these monolithic entities, but they were families, prone to squabbles and reconciliation just like us.
+The biblical tribes is often remembered as these monolithic entities, but they were families, prone to squabbles and reconciliation just like us.
 Take the tribe of Asher.
-What made t...
+What made...

 Marriage of Lot